pecheylauren02/mp5_posh_portables/README.md

 #### Database Schema

-An important stage in the planning was building a database schema, as well as planning my data clearly from the beginning to make the development process as easy as possible.
-This database schema was informed by my work in the previous planes, the user stories, the scope chart and the flow diagram.
-I used [DrawSQL](https://drawsql.app/) to create a visual representation of the database, which I used throughout the development process to keep track of what my database looked like, updating it and amending it as the project grew and adapted.
+An important stage in the planning was building a database schema, as well as planning the data clearly from the beginning to make the development process as easy as possible.
+This database schema was informed by the work in the previous planes, the user stories, the scope chart and the flow diagram.
+I used [Lucidchart](https://www.lucidchart.com/pages/) to create a visual representation of the database, which I used throughout the development process to keep track of what the database looked like.

 ![Posh Portables Database Schema](media/docs/schema.png)

 #### Models

 Below is a breakdown of all the models included in the final app.
-The site uses a relational database model using Postgres (SQLite & Elephant SQL).
-The app uses a number of models adapted from the Boutique Ado walkthrough (User, Email, UserProfile, Category, Product) as well as 3 original models (Faq, Review, Message).
+The site uses a relational database model using Postgres (SQLite3 & Elephant SQL).
+The app uses a number of models adapted from the Boutique Ado walkthrough (User, Email, UserProfile, Category, Product) as well as 3 original models (Faq, Reviews, Wishlist).

 <details><summary>User/Email Models (Created by Django allauth)</summary>